 Interviews and Selection of Students

 The Advanced Standing Admissions Committee will review all applicants, but will only invite competitive, qualified applicants to participate in the interview process.
 Interviews are by invitation only and will be sent via email.
 Our interview process consists of an orientation to Pitt School of Dental Medicine, faculty interview, student panel discussion, and a bench testing pre-clinical exercise.
-If invited to interview, applicants will be asked to submit 1) official or notarized copies of dental school transcripts and any post-doctoral dental education transcripts - notarized English translation copies if applicable and 2) a recent 2" X 2" photo.
-(A cell phone "headshot" will suffice.)
+If invited for interview, applicants will be asked to submit 1) an electronic copy of passport page or proof of U.S. citizenship or permanent residency, (Any status is acceptable) 2) an electronic 2” x 2” cell phone “headshot” photo.
+Photo must be in .jpeg or .png format.

 Bench testing exercise